About the Drug Policy Alliance

 We are an equal opportunity employer and value a diverse workforce and an inclusive culture.
 We encourage applications from all qualified individuals without regard to race, color, religion, gender, ethnicity, personal appearance, political affiliation, family responsibility, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, veteran status and record of arrest or conviction.

 We are always seeking creative, innovative people to work with us in our fight to end the war on drugs.
 We are particularly interested in hiring people who have been adversely affected by the war on drugs.
 Join us!

-Below is an overview of the intern opportunities in our in Development department.
+Below is an overview of the fall intern opportunity:

 Applicants must be enthusiastic about the organization’s agenda, mission, and vision with solid written, communication, and interpersonal skills.
 The ideal candidates are independent, detail-oriented, and highly organized, with a proactive work style.
 Experience with Microsoft Office Suite is preferred.
 Candidates must also be open to evolving responsibilities.

 To be considered, candidates must submit a cover letter, resume, and brief writing sample using the links below.
 We will only contact candidates who are under consideration.
 No phone calls, please.